Žiga Valetič: Thirty Years of the Young

 The seventh republic is a passionate tribute to high-quality rock music and its protagonists, both from the end period of the once common state, as well as from the decades that followed its disintegration and the establishment of new entities.
 However, the book is not an inventory of the works (although it does contain such elements); its primary focus is the question of how popular music can survive in a time of political and military terror.

-Ante Perković extensively analyzes that part of Yugoslavian pop-rock, which defined itself nationally and politically, and which through its actions began supporting and justifying war conflicts, territorial tendencies, nationalistic mythology, and the tie between politics and criminal.
+Ante Perković extensively analyses that part of Yugoslavian pop-rock, which defined itself nationally and politically, and which through its actions began supporting and justifying war conflicts, territorial tendencies, nationalistic mythology, and the tie between politics and criminal.
 Of course on the other hand it depicts the challenging fate of that part of pop music, which, regardless of everything, stayed true to a supranational and pacifist idea of rock'n'roll.
 In it, Perković finds a drop of hope for an island, which he names in a Utopian fashion – "the seventh republic".

 Kindly welcome.
 Admission free.